Upgrade your router firmware to ‘FreshTomato’

 - Go to Administration > Configuration > Restore Default Configuration > Erase all data in NVRAM.
 Reboot and reconnect and login.

-- For the sake of completeness these are two, quite old videos that may guide How to return to Netgear Genie and How to install FreshTomato
+- For the sake of completeness these are two, quite old videos that may guide you How to return to Netgear Genie and How to install FreshTomato

 - name of the router – Basic > Identification.
 Also set the Time menu